zorzalerrante/pandoc-thesis/README.md

 ## Note

-Edit the ClassicThesis.tex template according to your needs.
+Edit the `ClassicThesis.tex` template according to your needs.
 In my case, the title page is formatted according to the requirements of my university.
+You can also edit the `template_gen.py` script to change some options of the main LaTeX template.